CDCgov/prime-reportstream/prime-router/docs/design/proposals/0027-report-stream-load-testing-strategy/0027-report-stream-load-testing-strategy.md

 ### Soak test (optional)

 This workload will serve as an endurance test where reports submitted per minute will ramp up and then plateau for an extended period of time, on the scale of several hours.
-The goal of this is workload is to gain confidence that the system is working as expected under an extended period of load and that system does not develop any unexpected behaviors.
+The goal of this workload is to gain confidence that the system is working as expected under an extended period of load and that system does not develop any unexpected behaviors.